ialopezg/CoreJS/README.md

 - Compatible with both TypeScript and ES6 (Recommend to use [TypeScript](https://www.typescriptlang.org/)
 - Based on well-known libraries (Express / socket.io) so you could easily use your experience
-- Easy to learn - syntax is really similar to Angular / Spring (Java)
+- Easy to learn and adopt — syntax is really similar to Angular / Spring (Java)
 - Dependency Injection, Inversion of Control Container
 - Exceptions handler layer (helps to focus on logic)
 - Own modularity system
-- Sockets module (based on [socket.io](https://github.com/socketio/socket.io))
+- Socket module (based on [socket.io](https://github.com/socketio/socket.io))

 ## Documentation & Quick Start